ztsu/dreamrider/README.md

 )
 ```

-## Why SMEX?
+## Why DreamRider?

-SMEX isn't a framework for state management tools.
-SMEX has a simpliest conception and API.
+DreamRider isn't a framework for state management tools.
+DreamRider has a simpliest conception and API.

 ## Examples